aqilrvsb/go-whatsapp-web-multidevice/README.md

 3. **Sequence Steps**: `schedule_time` → `time_schedule`
 4. **Auto-Migration**: All changes apply automatically on deployment
 5. **API Updates**: Frontend and backend now use consistent field names

+#### 🚀 Auto-Migration on Railway:
+The system now automatically runs all database migrations when deployed to Railway:
+- Target status columns for campaigns and sequences
+- Time schedule field standardization
+- Timezone support with scheduled_at
+- Time validation functions
+- All indexes and constraints

+No manual intervention required - just deploy and the system handles everything!

 ### Latest Updates (June 28, 2025 - 8:00 AM)